Simon-Brandt/ShellArgparser/README.md

                                  (default: "args")
 [--arg-def-file=FILE]            the path to a file holding the definition of
-                                 the arguments (default: "''") [--arg-def-file-has-header]      whether the arguments definition file has a header explaining the columns (default: true) [--arg-def-has-header]           whether the arguments definition in the script has a header explaining the columns (default: true) [--arg-delimiter-1=CHAR]         the primary delimiter that separates the fields in the arguments definition (default:
+                                 the arguments (default: "''") [--arg-delimiter-1=CHAR]         the primary delimiter that separates the fields in the arguments definition (default:
                                  "|")